 }

 The function is practically as simple as the previous example, but it is usually more efficient.
-In addition, we have more control because we can choose any character as a separator (useful, for example, to divide a comma-separated text).
+Furthermore, we have greater control because we can choose any character as a separator (useful, for example, to split comma-separated text).

-In general, this should be your first choice for receiving numbers through the serial port.
+In general, this should be your first choice for receiving numbers via serial port.

 The reading of an integer would be as follows